DiscordGuide/discordguide.github.io/content/development.md

 One way some people learn is by reviewing open source bots on GitHub and playing with things to see how it works, but that’ll only **git** you so far. _(Hah, I made a funny)_

 What I suggest doing is looking over the languages you know or can learn and decide where to go from there.
-**Like:** These are most of the public languages you can use.
-You can find more on the [DiscordApi Server](https://discord.gg/discord-api)
+**Like:** (Active means the devs are actively updating and working on it)

-**Active means the devs are actively updating and working on it**
+All the clickable library names will take you to their specific discord server, the rest you need to go to [Discord API](http://discord.gg/discord-api) for.

 **.Net**
-* discord-net - An active C# library.
+* discord-net - An active .net library.
-* dsharpplus - A decently active C# library.
+* [dsharpplus](http://www.discord.gg/0oZpaYcAjfvkDuE4) - A decently active .net library.

 **JVM**
-* discord4j - A decently active Java library.
+* [discord4j](https://discord.gg/NxGAeCY) - A decently active Java library.
-* javacord - A decently active Java libary.
+* [javacord](https://discord.gg/0qJ2jjyneLEgG7y3) - A decently active Java libary.
-* jda - A very active Java library.
+* [jda](https://discord.gg/UMs8vgD) - A very active Java library.

 **Javascript**
 * eris - An active Javascript library.
-* discord.io - An active Javascript library.
+* [discord.io](https://discord.gg/0MvHMfHcTKVVmIGP) - An active Javascript library.
-* discord.js - A very active Javascript library.
+* [discord.js](https://discord.gg/bRCvFy9) - A very active Javascript library.
 * discordie - An active Javascript library.

 **Lua**